 The National Security and Investment Act 2021 (NSIA) represents one of the biggest changes in corporate legislation in the UK for a generation.
-NSIA, enacted on 29 April 2021, has been met with alarm by UK deal-makers and City institutions.
+NSIA, enacted on 29 April 2021 and in force from the 4 January 2022, has been met with alarm by UK deal-makers and City institutions.
 Many see this new legislation as a draconian interference on inward investment to the UK.

 What’s all the fuss?

 The NSIA creates a new Government authority, to be known as the Investment and Security Unit (ISU).
 The aim of ISU is to be the custodian of National Security interests under threat from potential share acquisitions and other deals, such as purchases of assets, including intellectual property (IP).

 NSIA will catch ‘notifiable acquisitions’ with a mandatory notification being required for certain transactions and voluntary notification for others.
 There is no financial lower limit or threshold for a transaction in order for NSIA to take effect.

 The ISU will sit within the existing Business, Energy & Industrial Strategy Department.
 Therefore, the Business Secretary (currently Kwasi Kwarteng) will be ultimately responsible for the exercise of the powers of the ISU.
 This is proposed to include a five-year retrospective call-in power on transactions that fall under the ambit of NSIA.
 It is very wide-ranging as NSIA is designed not only to cover foreign direct acquisitions but acquisitions and also investments by UK acquirers in UK companies and assets.